llvm/circt/docs/PyCDE.md

 ## Manual Compilation

 Follow these steps to setup your repository for installing PyCDE via CMake.
 Ensure that your repo has the proper Python requirements by running the following from your CIRCT repo root:

 ```
-$ python -m pip install -r llvm/mlir/python/requirements.txt
 $ python -m pip install -r PyCDE/python/requirements.txt
 ```
-Although not scrictly needed for PyCDE develoment, scripts for some tools you might want to install are located in utils/ (Cap'n Proto, Verilator, OR-Tools):
+Although not scrictly needed for PyCDE develoment, scripts for some tools you might want to install are located in utils/
+(Cap'n Proto, Verilator, OR-Tools):

 ```